innoloft/Frontend-Application/README.md

 - APP Configuration
   - GET `/configuration/:appId/`

 You can also download the [Postman collections](https://api-test.innoloft.com/postman_collection.json).
+*Note: If you have CORS issues, there must be something wrong on your end.
+Check the exact paths again.*
 # Technical Requirements

 The application should at the very least use the following: